just1inmany/CS-230-Group-4/README.md

     3. Funding: A possible funder would be Google since they invested $450 million in ADT which is similar to the product that our company would be selling. (https://news.adt.com/news-releases/news-release-details/adt-announces-closing-450-million-investment-google#:~:text=BOCA%20RATON%2C%20Fla.%20%2C%20Sept,GLOBE%20NEWSWIRE)%20%2D%2D%20ADT%20Inc.).
     4. Collaboration: Co-development with other companies such as Google to link our product with their software producing enhanced home safety and convenience.

+**D. Teams - Give a picture and a biography for each person in the leadership of your company (which are your groupmates) and discuss their strengths as it i relates to the formation of this startup tech company.
+Read this for more detailed discussion and example.**

 Possible Slogans:
 "A smart man has a saef (smart?) home" ...
 "Bringing security and convenience to your home" ...
 "SaefHoam: An allegiance to convenience"